~ Clam Chowder with Root Vegetables and Thyme ~

 1/2 pound small fingerling potatoes, cut in 1/4-inch coins

 3 sprigs fresh thyme

 12 manila or middle neck clams or 24 little neck clams

 Salt and freshly ground black pepper

 Heat oil in a large pot over medium heat.
 Add bacon and fry until fat is nearly rendered (it will continue to render as the vegetables cook).
 Add onion and leek and sauté until softened, about 2 minutes.
 Add turnip, celery root and potatoes.
-Sauté until vegetables soften, about 3 minutes.
+Sauté until vegetables soften, about 5 minutes.
 Add milk, cream, stock, bay leaf and thyme.
-Bring to a boil.
-Add clams.
+Bring to a boil then simmer until the vegetables are tender, 10 to 15 minutes.
+Add the clams.
 Reduce heat to medium-low, cover and cook until clams open, stirring occasionally, 8 to 10 minutes.
 Discard any unopened clam shells.
 Season to taste with salt and pepper.
 Serve hot garnished with fresh thyme sprigs.